yash9025/AI_SUPPORT-QuickAssist-/README.md

 ## Tech Stack

 - React with Tailwind CSS for frontend UI
-- Node.js/Express backend (optional)
+- Node.js/Express backend
 - AI integration with Cohere
-- State management with React Context / Redux (customizable)
+- State management with React Context / Redux
-- MongoDB for conversation storage
+- MongoDB for conversation and ai-response storage

 ## Performance